temuair/fot/docs/index.md

-# Fragments of Temuair
+# Aldair's Information

 <center>
 <iframe width="768" height="432" src="https://www.youtube.com/embed/CAPiAYBLhnw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </center>

+Greetings Aisling!
+In need of any help?

-This fan website is written by Eric in the hope that it will be accurate and useful.
-I am not associated with the [Fragments of Temuair](https://fragmentsoftemuair.com/) development team.
+This [Fragments of Temuair](https://fragmentsoftemuair.com/) fan website is written by Eric in the hope that it will be accurate and useful.
+I am not associated with the Fragments of Temuair development team.

 Fragments of Temuair is a Dark Ages-inspired game created by Slyk, built upon the Lorule client created by Wren.
 It is a free server and there is no content hidden behind a paywall.
 The game features new skills, spells, items, NPCs, quests, and maps.
 It also contains entirely new systems, such as fragments, endless dungeons, and transcended character progression.